 Your first step in the hunt for global health insurance should involve narrowing down your options to three or four insurance providers.
 These providers should be reliable, accessible, and have flexible coverage options that fit your lifestyle and requirements.

 We’ve evaluated many of the top health insurance providers and identified which ones offer the most excellent international health insurance plans.
-These top three international health insurance companies should be first on your research list.
+These top four international health insurance companies should be first on your research list.

 An independently owned and operated company, William Russell offers health insurance in over 160 countries and provides individual, family, and business plans.
 It focuses on providing high-quality products and services instead of racing to improve the bottom line.
 The result is an insurance provider that offers benefits such as: